-Pumplus has a good reputation, specializing in solar pumps, and they offer a complete solar pump kit.
+Pumplus has a good reputation, specializing in solar pumps and offering a complete solar pump kit.
 This system is suitable for lawn irrigation, household tap water, swimming pools, cistern tank filling, water fountains, industrial and farming water supplies, and agricultural irrigation.

-Features/Includes: Deep Well Submersible Pump, 1HP, 1300L/H,50M Head, 5″ or bigger well, long life, low and full system sensors for full automation, high strength stainless steel water pump, 4x100W solar panels, MPPT controller, two batteries, cabling, and connectors.
+Features/Includes Deep Well Submersible Pump, 1HP, 1300L/H,50M Head, 5″ or more extensive well, long life, low and entire system sensors for full automation, high strength stainless steel water pump, 4x100W solar panels, MPPT controller, two batteries, cabling, and connectors.

 - 6.5 gallons per minute

 - 4 Monocrystalline solar panels